hostoo/hostoo-cache/readme.txt

 * [BUGFIX] Hotfix for insufficient validation of site IP value in crawler settings.

 = 1.1.1 - June 15 2017 =
-* [NEW] As of LiteSpeed Web Server v.5.1.16, the crawler can now be enabled/disabled at the server level.
+* [NEW] As of Hostoo Web Server v.5.1.16, the crawler can now be enabled/disabled at the server level.
 * [NEW] Added the ability to provide a custom sitemap for crawling.
 * [NEW] Added ability to use site IP address directly in crawler settings.
 * [NEW] Crawler performance improved with the use of new custom user agent 'lsrunner'.